mozilla/pkipolicy/rootstore/policy.md

 * Explicit (clearly stating what the CA does),
 * Bounded (defining limits, thresholds, or constraints where applicable), and
-* Testable (capable of being evaluated through audit or independent analysis).
+* Verifiable (capable of being independently evaluated through documentation review, audit procedures, or other objective evidence).

-Subjective or non-measurable language (e.g., “as appropriate,” “periodically,” “a few,” “promptly”) MUST NOT be used in place of defined operational parameters where those parameters can reasonably be specified.
+Subjective or non-measurable language (e.g., "as appropriate," "periodically," "a few," "promptly") MUST NOT be used in place of defined operational parameters where those parameters can reasonably be specified.

 #### 3.3.4 Organization and Scope